vaishnavireddy122/Day-3/README.md

 <h3>FILTER:</h3>
 <h4>✅ What is filter()?</h4>
-filter() is a built-in method for arrays in JavaScript.
+filter() is a built-in method for arrays in JavaScript.<br>
-It creates a new array with only the items that pass a test (the test is a function you give it).
+It creates a new array with only the items that pass a test (the test is a function you give it).<br>
-📦 Basic Syntax:
+📦 Basic Syntax:<br>
 <pre>
   array.filter(function(item) {
   return condition;
 });
 </pre>
-item is each element in the array condition is a test that returns true (keep the item) or false (remove it) 🔍 Simple Example: Filter Numbers
+item is each element in the array<br>
+condition is a test that returns true (keep the item) or false (remove it)<br>
+🔍 Simple Example: Filter Numbers<br>
 <pre>
   const numbers = [1, 2, 3, 4, 5];